ravindranantony/ppchennai/README.md

 Task 1: Create your task html file and add your Task 1 HTML Calculator and send PR (you can use ChatGPT for code help)

-Task 2: Create Fibbanocchi Series HTML Javascript Code and See how it works
+Task 2: Create Fibonacci Series HTML Javascript Code and See how it works

 Task 3: Create Tic Tac Toe Game using Javascript HTML CSS and use ChatGPT for Code Reference